grikomsn/vscode-extension-pack/README.md

 <div align="center">

-# vscode-extension-pack
+# vscode-extension-pack ✨

-All my installed VS Code extension, now available as an extension pack ✨
+All my installed VS Code extension, now available as an extension pack.

-View [package.json](package.json) for the full list.
+View [settings.json](settings.json) for using my configuration.
+Or view [package.json](package.json) for the full list.

 </div>